 2. Is your proposed project within 1000 feet of a county mapped Fish and Wildlife Habitat Conservation Area?
-Yes No

-If yes, you must provide a Biological Site Assessment with this application.
+If yes, you must provide a Biological Site Assessment with this Application.

-3. Are you proposing to either construct or expand a dock or other over water structure in a man made canal or other marine area?
-Yes No
+3. Are you proposing to either construct or expand a dock or other over water structure in a man-made canal or other marine area?

 If yes, you must provide a preliminary eelgrass survey following the State Department of Fish and Wildlife guidelines.
-(Note: this is not required if you are replacing an existing functional structure without expanding the footprint, in which case you should be using Form R).
+(Note: this is not required if you are replacing an existing functional structure without expanding the footprint, in which case use the [Shoreline Exemption Application \(Form R\)](#).)

-4. Are you proposing to replace or construct a new bulkhead on a beach, outside of a mapped Shoreline Residential Canal Community, which currently does not have a bulkhead on either of the adjacent lots or that is located at the toe of the bluff?
-Yes No
+4. Are you proposing replacement of or construction of a new bulkhead on a beach, outside of a mapped Shoreline Residential Canal Community, which currently does not have a bulkhead on either of the adjacent lots or that is located at the toe of a bluff?

-If yes, you must show through a Coastal Geologic Report that a bulkhead is necessary for the protection of the primary structure and necessary appurtenances on the parcel.
-The report must address alternatives other than bulk heading such as soft shore protection.
+If yes, you must show through a Coastal Geologic Report that a bulkhead is necessary for the protection of your home or the reasonable use of your property.
+The report must address alternatives other than bulkheading such as soft shore protection.

 5. Are you proposing a jetty, groin, breakwater, boat ramp, boat launch, or boat house?
-Yes No

-If yes, you must show through a Coastal Geologic Report that the proposed development will not adversely affect natural shoreline processes, adjacent properties and fish and wildlife habitat.
+If yes, you must show through Coastal Geologic Report that the proposed development will not adversely impact natural shoreline processes, adjacent properties, and fish and wildlife habitat.

 6. Is your parcel or proposed project in a known archaeological area?
-Yes No

-If yes, you must submit an archaeological report that identifies any existing resources and how they will be protected.
+If yes, you must submit an archeological report that identifies any existing resources and how they will be protected.

-7. Are you proposing to clear and/or grade in a geologically hazardous area (e.g. on a bluff or within 100 feet of the top or toe of a bluff)?
-Yes No
+7. Are you proposing to clear and/or grade in a geologically hazardous area (e.g., on a bluff or within 100 feet of the top or toe of a bluff)?